 Where is the unconstitutional part?
 I think hon.
-Uteem has not read section 8 properly.
+Uteem has not read Section 8 properly.
 He has not seen that.
-We are vesting underground water in the State and this is provided for by section 8 of the Constitutional itself.
-There is no question of constitutionality which can be raised under this provision.
+We are vesting underground water in the state, and this is provided for by Section 8

 The third point I want to make, Mr Speaker, Sir, Part V of the Act.
 Part V of the Act starts at section 48.
 Part V is entitled 'Existing Water Rights'.
-I venture to say, Mr Speaker, Sir, I stand to be corrected, but if no government has been able to bring such a Bill to the House, it is perhaps because of this vex question of water rights.
-No government has had the courage to bring it here, but we have and we are!
+I venture to say, Mr Speaker, Sir, I stand to be corrected, but if no government has been able to bring such a Bill to the House, it is perhaps because of this vexed question of water rights.
+No government has had the courage to bring it here, but we have, and we are!
 Et personne ne sera lésé, M. le président.
 I say this to reassure anybody who feels that ses droits seront lésés avec cette législation.
 Ce n'est pas le cas.

-We are providing in Part V that any person, who now has existing water rights, should apply to the Director of the Commission to register his existing water rights.
+We are providing in Part V that any person who now has existing water rights should apply to the Director of the Commission to register his existing water rights.
 You need the public authority to register your water rights because c'est du domaine public.
 You don't own it; you are using it.
 So, you apply to the Commission to register.
-If the director wants to vary, amend, alter any of the conditions which are existing now, it is for the director to go to the Supreme Court to get an order.
+If the director wants to vary, amend, or alter any of the conditions that exist now, it is for the director to go to the Supreme Court to get an order.

 So, the onus is not on the applicant; the onus is on the director of a public authority/public body to apply to the court in case he wants to vary.
-If he wants to register the existing rights as is, he simply has to register it.
-Provision under Part V also includes recourse to the Supreme Court, and very importantly, in section 56, for the payment of compensation.
-Therefore, I highlight the provisions in this part to reassure one and all, all stakeholders that les droits ne seront pas lésés.
+If he wants to register the existing rights as is, he simply has to register them.
+Provision under Part V also includes recourse to the Supreme Court, and very importantly, in Section 56, for the payment of compensation.
+Therefore, I highlight the provisions in this part to reassure one and all, all stakeholders, that les droits ne seront pas lésés.

 My final point, Mr Speaker, Sir, is that with this Bill, we are, of course, amending the Rivers and Canals Act; a number of consequential amendments.
 Of course, we are giving jurisdiction to the Supreme Court, as I have explained earlier, to hear certain applications.
-In view of the fact that we are amending legislation pertaining to the jurisdiction of the court, Government has consulted the Judiciary on this Bill prior to its introduction in the House.
-I am duty-bound to inform the House that consultations with the Judiciary has taken place and the Judiciary has expressed no reservation whatsoever on the provisions of the Bill.
-I have also to inform the House that following the consultations to the Judiciary, there is agreement on the provisions contained in the Bill concerning the jurisdiction and powers of the Supreme Court.
+In view of the fact that we are amending legislation pertaining to the jurisdiction of the court, the government has consulted the judiciary on this Bill prior to its introduction in the House.
+I am duty-bound to inform the House that consultations with the Judiciary have taken place, and the Judiciary has expressed no reservation whatsoever on the provisions of the Bill.
+I have also to inform the House that following the consultations with the Judiciary, there is agreement on the provisions contained in the Bill concerning the jurisdiction and powers of the Supreme Court.
 There is, therefore, no issue at all on the question of the jurisdiction of the courts.